DTJF/fbdoc/src/doc/Files.md

 least one of those files in each run (except when getting input from StdIn in \ref SubSecModGeany).

+\Proj is designed to operate on error-free source code.
+Usually the code gets edited, compiled, checked and finally documented.
+So \Proj contains just a minimal set of syntax checks, it depends on input previously validated by the FB compiler.

 fb-doc.lfn  {#SubSecInLfn}
 ----------